Wrinkles & Sun Damage Treatment

-- Backs of hands - loss of fat can be filled with HLA.
+- Backs of hands - loss of fat can be filled with natural tissue gels*.
 "Age spots" can be removed with Q-switched YAG laser.

-This product was first used by eye specialists for the treatment of eyelid spasm.
+Muscle relaxant injections were first used by eye specialists for the treatment of eyelid spasm.
 The cosmetic dose is only enough to induce mild relaxation of over-active muscles.
 Its effects wear off over six to nine months.
-In larger doses this medication is now being used to help children with spastic cerebral palsy to relax their limbs and allow them to learn to walk.
+In larger doses, the injection is now being used to help children with spastic cerebral palsy to relax their limbs and allow them to learn to walk.

 Fine generalised sun damage wrinkles

 Facial wrinkles caused by sundamage can be improved but not eliminated.
 The new Fraxel re:store® dual laser can soften these signs of ageing with minimal "down time".
 The Fraxel re:pair® ablative laser is excellent for severe sundamage and wrinkling but does require a minimum of one week recuperation time.
 Laser Dermatology has the only Fraxel re:pair® laser in Victoria.

 Ageing and sun damage to the chest and neck